-New platinum and white gold jewelry look alike, but they’re very different!
-The differences show up over time, and each has it's own advantages.
-Here’s what’s important to know before you purchase.
+Platinum and white gold jewelry look similar when new, but the metals are very different!
+Each has its own advantages.
+Here’s what to know before you purchase.

-Plating will need to be done most frequently for rings because they receive the most wear.
+Rhodium plating on white gold jewelry wears off, exposing the underlying color.
+Plating is usually done most frequently for rings because they receive the most contact (typically every 2 - 5 years).
 Bracelets will need rhodium plating from time to time, while pendants and earrings rarely need plating.

-Unlike manufactured platinum jewelry, Fox Fine Jewelry uses a special Heat Treatable Alloy in their platinum.
+Fox Fine Jewelry uses a special platinum alloy (HTA Platinum).
 This gives the best of both worlds: durability and hardness.
-These custom platinum pieces are as scratch resistant as white gold jewelry.
+Our custom platinum pieces are more scratch resistant than white gold jewelry.

 Platinum jewelry costs more because: